Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 Here, the "stays until another element is pressed" behavior looks somewhat identical to another pseudo-state `:focus`, which also loses its active status on another touch event start.
 And this period of stay is the topic of this article - **Sticky Hover**.

-## STICKY-HOVER
+## STICKY HOVER

-**There may be personal feelings, but sticky-hover can be anathema in user experiences.**
+**There may be personal feelings, but sticky hover can be anathema to user experience.**

-When we tap a button and lit our fingers, we always hope that the action is instant and clear-cut.
+When we tap on a button and then lift our fingers, we always hope that the action is instant and clear-cut.
 Such a sticky style, however, gives the impression that the action has not been done yet.
 The active style persists on the screen and continues to disturb users' visual experiences.

 The common feeling of "web apps are inferior to native apps in terms of user experience" can be partially ascribed to sticky hovers.
 On StackOverflow, there have also been [discussions](https://stackoverflow.com/questions/23885255/how-to-remove-ignore-hover-css-style-on-touch-devices) on how to disable this specific behavior.